 2)Dosa -The South Indian crepe

-Dosa is made by thinly spreading a ladle ful of batter, on a hot greased tawa/skillet.
-At restaurants you will get big sized dosas as they have large sized skillets, that you cannot have more than one or two.
+Dosa is made by thinly spreading a ladleful of batter, on a hot greased tawa/skillet.
+At restaurants, you will get big sized dosas as they have large-sized skillets, and you cannot have more than one or two.
 But when made at home, you will lose count and find it very difficult to stop.
 Served with the right accompaniment they are so addictive.

 There are umpteen varieties of dosa, as much as we can imagine.
 In the restaurants, plain dosa, ghee dosa, masala dosa, onion dosa and rava dosa are the most popular.
 Though there are also other dosa varieties like the cauliflower dosa, mushroom dosa, kheema dosa etc.